Results: Verdicts and Settlements

 Devon Munro has over 20 years of experience in Virginia state and federal courts at both the trial and appellate levels.
-These include litigating, trying, negotiating, and settling cases in federal courts (including the Eastern and Western Districts of Virginia) as well as Virginia Circuit Courts throughout the Commonwealth, in diverse jurisdictions such as Roanoke City and County, Montgomery County (Blacksburg and Christiansburg), Fairfax County, Franklin County, Botetourt County, Rockbridge County, Wythe County, Augusta County (Staunton), Rockingham County (Harrisonburg), Nelson County, Bedford County, Campbell County, Carroll County, Henry County and Martinsville City, Smyth County (Marion), Pittsylvania County and Danville City, Washington County (Abingdon), Floyd County, Pulaski County, Giles County, Alleghany County (Covington), Bath County, and Buchanan County.
+These include complex cases in federal courts (including the Eastern and Western Districts of Virginia) as well as Virginia Circuit Courts throughout the Commonwealth, such as: Roanoke City and County, Montgomery County (Blacksburg and Christiansburg), Fairfax County, Franklin County, Botetourt County, Rockbridge County, Wythe County, Augusta County (Staunton), Rockingham County (Harrisonburg), Nelson County, Bedford County, Campbell County, Carroll County, Henry County and Martinsville City, Smyth County (Marion), Pittsylvania County and Danville City, Washington County (Abingdon), Floyd County, Pulaski County, Giles County, Alleghany County (Covington), Bath County, and Buchanan County.

 Personal Injury and Wrongful Death Case Results:

 - Devon Munro won a $793,000 bench verdict against the United States government (Dept. of Veterans Affairs) for wrongful death caused by medical malpractice of Salem, Virginia Veterans Affairs Medical Center surgeons in the course of a cholecystectomy (gall bladder removal) surgery.
 Wertman v.
 United States, No. 7:15-CV-00466, 2017 WL 363019 (W.D.Va.
 Jan.
 24, 2017) (Roanoke, Virginia).